Native plants aren’t a trend—they’re how nature works best.

 Milkweed is just one native host plant.
 Here are some native host plants and their butterfly mates found throughout North America:

 Plant the native host plants for your area’s butterflies to help increase butterfly populations.
 Host plants and animals have evolved together over thousands of years to become almost monogamous with each other’s species.
-A native host plant and its butterfly are examples of these codependent relationships.
+A native host plant and its butterfly are examples of these interdependent relationships.
 These relationships require the host plants to thrive for the butterflies to survive.
-Explore the National Wildlife Federation’s Butterfly Database to find hundreds of host plants for your zip code or visit our list of butterfly favorites to find inspiration.
+Explore the National Wildlife Federation’s Butterfly Database to find hundreds of host plants for your zip code or visit our list of butterfly host plants to find inspiration.

 Planting native saves water